UNION ARENA: Every Evangelion Deck, Ranked

 Rei offers unmatched utility to Red Evangelion, acting as a removal tool while also letting you play any Shinji or Evangelion 01 character for a reduce AP cost and one less energy.
 Suddenly this energy-heavy deck feels a lot less heavy, letting you raid your strongest character at only six energy.

-While Red Evangelion is less overwhelmingly powerful in the Japan meta than Yellow and the Purple WILLE deck, players will see Red Evangelion as one of the top decks to not get a restriciton, and therefore it will likely be even more popular and thus more successful in the English meta than either of those two decks.
+While Red Evangelion is less overwhelmingly powerful in the Japan meta than Yellow and the Purple WILLE deck, players will see Red Evangelion as one of the top decks to not get a restriction, and therefore it will likely be even more popular and thus more successful in the English meta than either of those two decks.

 Yet as strong as this deck is, there’s still one stronger.